-Select one to two of your strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments), using the appropriate tools for each of the search activities.
-Additionally, continue to add new vocabulary learned through the research process to the vocabulary journal.
+Select one to two of your strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments), using the appropriate tools for each of the steps.

+Continue to add new vocabulary learned through the research process to the vocabulary iournal.